-Looking back now, it’s a sign of how far Crystal Palace have come that my primary concern in the summer of 2010 was how we were going to replace Shaun Derry.
+Looking back, it sounds strange that my primary concern as a Crystal Palace fan in the summer of 2010 was how we were going to replace Shaun Derry.

 In many ways, it was a relief to be able to fret about such a trivial on-field matter.
 A few months previously, my club had appeared to be on the verge of both relegation and extinction.